 The district has a definitive party vibe and karaoke places and gaming halls will make you feel young again.
 The district is also dotted with budget-friendly clothing and gadget shops.
-This is a good place to look for unique souvenirs in Seoul.
+This is a good place to visit in Seoul if you are looking for unique souvenirs.

 If you’re looking for free entertainment you need to stop by Eoulmadag-ro street after dark.
 There’re always many street performances ranging from K-pop dances to live singing.

 Hongdae is also home to the Trick Eye Museum, a fun and interactive museum with lots of 3D optical illusions.